 Zach was born and raised in Sevier County.
 He attended Southern Utah University in Cedar City, UT where he obtained his Baccalaureate of Science in Nursing.
 After working as a Registered Nurse for several years in a variety of settings including: Rehabilitation, Medical/Surgical, Operating Room and in an Intensive Care Unit, Zach attended A.T.
 Still University in Arizona.
 There he received advanced training and earned his Master of Medical Science in Physician Assistant Studies.
 He is certified by the National Commission on Certification of Physician Assistants (NCCPA) and licensed in the state of Utah.
 Zach’s special interests include Pediatric, Geriatric, Woman’s Health, Emergency Medicine, Diabetes, and Preventative Medicine.

-Michael is our Mental Health provider.
-He has been working with couples, families and teens for over 20 years.
+Michael is our Mental Health provider and is a Certified EMDR therapist.
+EMDR is a specialized treatment for trauma, anxiety and depression.
+EMDR also has applications for treating chronic pain.
+He has been working with couples, families and teens for 30 years.
 His experience includes working in outpatient as well as residential settings.
 Mike has also been trained in the use of rehabilitation services with equine therapy and applies this area of expertise in his work with family systems.
 He and his wife live in Wayne County and they have five children.

 Ryan received his Family Nurse Practitioner degree from Frontier Nursing University and is accredited by The American Academy of Nurse Practitioners.
 Previous to completing his Masters degree, Ryan worked as a registered nurse specializing in intensive care and orthopedics.
 Ryan completed the majority his clinical rotations in a rural critical access hospital and cliniclocated in Milford, Utah.
 Ryan moved to Escalante in 2016 with his wife and six children- three boys and three girls.
 He and his family enjoy spending time together in the outdoors, playing games, and working on projects.
 Ryan and his wife were both raised in Beaver County.
 They are looking forward to raising their family in the rural community of Escalante and establishing long term relationships within the community.